MicroEJ/docs/DeviceDeveloperGuide/launches.rst

 launches a MicroEJ launch script for execution.

-Execution is done on either the MicroEJ Platform or the MicroEJ simulator.
+Execution is done on either the MicroEJ Platform or the MicroEJ Simulator.
 The launch operation is platform-specific.
 It may depend on external tools that the platform requires (such as target memory programming).
 Refer to the platform-specific documentation for more information about available launch settings.